PBA World Series of Bowling: History

 World Series of Bowling II moved to Las Vegas for the 2010–11 season.
 The event had five animal oil pattern events, with the PBA World Championship again running in a split format (qualifying in late October through early November, 2010, with the final rounds on January 14–16, 2011).
 Subsequent events ran only four or three animal pattern tournaments, but continued to use these events as initial qualifying for the PBA World Championship.
 After being held in Las Vegas for the next four years, the event moved to Reno, Nevada for three consecutive seasons.

 The World Series of Bowling has run every PBA season since its inception, except for 2018.
 After Fox Sports acquired the PBA television rights earlier that year, the decision was made to move the World Series to a spring event so it would be included in Fox's TV schedule.
 Thus, World Series of Bowling X was moved from late 2018 to March 2019, and was held in its original home of Allen Park, MI.

+Bowlers from over 30 countries have participated in the World Series of Bowling.
+PBA Commissioner Tom Clark has credited the WSOB with inspiring an influx of international players who now regularly compete on the PBA Tour.

 Tournament formats and qualifying have changed over the years.
-For the 2023 season, the WSOB has a maximum field of 96 entrants.
-Priority registration is given to the top 50 PBA players in 2022 season points, 20 international invitees not in the top 50, and up to 16 other PBA Tour title holders making up a maximum 86 priority entries.
-The other 10 entries come from an eight-game Pre-Tournament Qualifier (PTQ).
-If the number of priority entries is below 86, more spots are filled from the PTQ.
+For the 2024 season, the WSOB had a maximum field of 108 entrants.
+Priority registration was given to the top 50 PBA players in 2023 season points, up to 20 international invitees not in the top 50, and any other PBA Tour title holders who are not in either previous group.
+The remaining entries came from a seven-game Pre-Tournament Qualifier (PTQ).
+Following the PTQ, all 108 bowlers rolled 15 games of qualifying per animal pattern tournament, split into three blocks.
+The 45 total games of qualifying determined the top 16 bowlers for the PBA World Championship Match Play rounds.
+The top 16 players in each animal pattern tournament had their own 16-game match play rounds leading to the five-player stepladder finals.
+The PBA World Championship qualifiers had a 16-game match play round to determine the top nine seeds.
+The 5–9 seeds bowled a play-in stepladder to determine the fifth seed for the televised finals, while the top four seeds automatically advanced to the telecast.